-I practice open ended individual counselling, we will meet weekly at a regular time.
-Sessions will be paid in advance and each session is 50 minutes in length.
+I practice open-ended counselling for individuals, meeting weekly at a regular time.
+Sessions are paid in advance and each session lasts for 50 minutes.

-Couple sessions can be a little bit more spread out as we may meet weekly or fortnightly, the work is short term and approximates 8-10 sessions in total.
+Sessions can be a little bit more spread out for couples, as we may meet weekly or fortnightly.
+The work is more short-term, typically 8-10 sessions in total.

-Group meetings will be advertised throughout the year, they will follow a theme, for example, menopause to unite women at a similar stage in their lives to share experiences and create a support group.
+Group meetings will be advertised throughout the year and will follow a theme.
+For example, we might cover the menopause, uniting women at a similar stage in their lives to share experiences and create a support group.